microsoft/api-guidelines/graph/patterns/alternate-key.md

 ---

-All entities in our system are identified by an [UUID (Universally Unique Identifier)](https://en.wikipedia.org/wiki/Universally_unique_identifier) - which guarantees uniqueness.
+The resources exposed in Graph are identified by an [UUID (Universally Unique Identifier)](https://en.wikipedia.org/wiki/Universally_unique_identifier) - which guarantees uniqueness inside the same resource type.
 Often though, that same resource can also be uniquely identified by an alternative, more convenient attribute that provides a better developer experience.

 Take a look at the `user` resource: while the `id` remains a perfectly valid way to get the resource details, the `mail` address is also an unique attribute that could be used to identify it.